The Toon Trauma Triggers

 You either deeply understand trauma or not at all.

 Others who have never endured trauma judge us.
 We’re wimps who can’t get a hold on our minds.
-Soldiers aren’t brave if they cry after undergoing warfare trauma.
-I’m not brave if I cry after delirium, a transplant, and deafness.
+To them, I’m not brave if I cry after delirium, a transplant, and deafness.

 When I published a post about trauma, commenters mocked my “weakness.”
 Silly.